Apostille, Document Request

 To conclude, for as long as the documents you have obtained are needed to be submitted as part of the requirements abroad, aside from the requirement for it to be validly notarized within the proper jurisdiction in the Philippines, it is a must that a CANA is secured.

-Sample of CANA document
+Sample of CANA

 cana document

-What are the requirements that you need in order to obtain a CANA?
+What are the requirements to obtain CANA?

 There are a number of things that you need to submit for the CANA to be processed.